eduardoamendola/CloudFormation/README.md

 ## Custom Resources

 * It's done with the AWS::CloudFormation::CustomResource or Custom::String resource type
-* It requires a service-token property, it can define either a SNS topic or a Lambda function.
+* It requires a ServiceToken property, it can define either a SNS topic or a Lambda function.
 * CloudFormation sends requests to the Custom Resources in a JSON format that requires many fields, like RequestType (create/update/delete), ResponseURL(s3 bucket pre-signed url), StackID, RequestID, resourcetype, ResourceProperties, LogicalResourceId, etc. Here's an example of a Custom Resource Request Object:
+*
 <json>
 {
    "RequestType" : "Create",